 Currently no legal cannabis is grown in the country.
 As of last November, the government began allowing the import of medical cannabis of pharmaceutical quality specifically for medical purposes.

-It is also highly likely that the change in policy has been prompted by an enthusiastic embrace of the plant in next door Thailand which has recently moved forward not only with cannabis reform but just announced giveaway of a million cannabis plants.
+It is also highly likely that the change in policy has been prompted by an enthusiastic embrace of the plant in next door Thailand which has recently moved forward not only with cannabis reform but just announced a giveaway of a million cannabis plants.

 History of Cannabis in Malaysia